aptoma/twig-markdown/README.md

 use Aptoma\Twig\Extension\MarkdownEngine;
 use Aptoma\Twig\TokenParser\MarkdownTokenParser;

-// Uses dflydev\markdown engine
-$engine = new MarkdownEngine\DflydevMarkdownEngine();

-// Uses Michelf\Markdown engine (if you prefer)
 $engine = new MarkdownEngine\MichelfMarkdownEngine();

 $twig->addTokenParser(new MarkdownTokenParser($engine));
 ```

+### Using a different Markdown parser engine

+If you want to use a different Markdown parser, you need to create an adapter
+that implements `Aptoma\Twig\Extension\MarkdownEngineInterface.php`.
+Have
+a look at `Aptoma\Twig\Extension\MarkdownEngine\MichelfMarkdownEngine` for an
+example.

 ## Tests

 The test suite uses PHPUnit:

     $ phpunit

-## Adding a Markdown parser engine

-To add your own Markdown parser engine, just create a class in the `Aptoma/Twig/Extension/MarkdownEngine` folder and name it according to your vendor ID.
-Your class MUST implement the interface `Aptoma\Twig\Extension\MarkdownEngineInterface.php`.

 ## License